And the answer is…

 Will you catch, hurt or poison my cat?

 This program will not be targeting cats.
-We realise cats are a very emotive issue and until they prove to be the primary issue in terms of habitat and wildlife threats we won’t be focused on them at all.
+We realise cats are a very emotive issue and until they prove to be the primary issue in terms of habitat and wildlife threats in the urban environment, we won’t be focused on them other than to try and provide education on the management of domestic cats.

 We know some people set cat traps (not kill traps) which are live capture and this leaves the opportunity to identify a domestic cat.
-Personally I support this, but this program won’t be assisting these activities in any way.
+Personally I support this, but this program won’t be assisting these activities.

 If you have an issue with someone trapping cats please respect that this is not a result of this programme and address your concerns to the appropriate body.